TesrabNetwork/tesrab-documentation/platform features/decentralized-cryptocurrency-exchange-dex.md

 # 2. Tesrab DEX {#Decentralizedcryptocurrencyexchange(DEX)-WavesDEX}

-Waves provides a decentralized exchange \(DEX\), which allows trading different assets back and forth between users, as a traditional exchange, with stronger security guarantees to end users due to its decentralized nature.
-An opportunity of creating some new assets, based on Waves, allows early trading of a crowdfunding stake, that provides liquidity for tokens.
+Tesrab provides a decentralized exchange \(DEX\), which allows trading different assets back and forth between users, as a traditional exchange, with stronger security guarantees to end users due to its decentralized nature.
+An opportunity of creating some new assets, based on Tesrab, allows early trading of a crowdfunding stake, that provides liquidity for tokens.
 For this purpose, tokens should be sold in public locations, where buyers and sellers may post orders.

 The real-time trading is achieved thanks to the only centralized design element of our DEX - the order book Matcher, which matches incoming orders and execute trades at high speed, typically within milliseconds.
 There is no need to wait for the next block to know whether a trade has been executed successfully, this provides speed at the level of centralized exchange and the security of the decentralized protocol.

 The orders are linked in pairs by individual nodes, which work as Matcher.
-Before getting into Waves blockchain, exchange transactions are always checked by the nodes for matching the prices in orders so that the matcher cannot implement the "wrong" transactions.
+Before getting into Tesrab blockchain, exchange transactions are always checked by the nodes for matching the prices in orders so that the matcher cannot implement the "wrong" transactions.
 Then the Matcher creates Exchange Transaction, signs it with its signature and put it into blockchain for to fix changes in balances of users.
 The Matcher also can match orders partially, as at ordinal exchange.
 After the transaction is confirmed, Matcher's sign is validated by mining nodes and exchange transaction put into the blockchain, user account balances of assets are changed according to amount and order execution price.
 The important point is that the funds are transferred only after publishing in the blockchain.
 If the Matcher fails, the exchange will not take place, but the funds will not be lost, cause exchange does not own client's assets.

 A user initiates his willingness to purchase or sell assets by creating, signing and sending a Limit Order request to the Matcher node.
 The Limit Order here is the same as at all exchanges: an order for a buy \(sell\) of a fixed number of a token at a price equal or better than specified.
 When a new Order is submitted to the DEX all its fields are checked for adequacy and a signature is validated by sender's public key.
 Then, the Order is validated, based on internal Matcher state: Order with such id should not exist already and the sum of all Order amounts for a particular asset should be less or equal to the balance of that asset on sender's account.
 The scheme of work with the DEX is shown in the Figure 1: